dylan-p-wong/stripe-discord-renewals-dashboard/README.md

 ## Getting Started

 ### Installation
-1. Create a Discord account, create a bot, create a server and obtain information below.
+1. Create a Discord account, create a bot with OAuth2 redirect as ```http://<API DOMAIN>/auth/login/callback```, create a server and obtain information below.
 2. Create a Stripe account, obtains api keys and create a subsciption plan.
 3. Clone the repo
 ```sh